Aircraft Carriers

 The Pacific War was the heyday of the aircraft carrier.
 Before war broke out, carriers were regarded as an important supporting element for the battle line; by the time the war ended, they effectively were the battle line, displacing battleships as the queens of the fleet.
 Five major carrier engagements were fought during the war: Coral Sea, Midway, Eastern Solomons, Santa Cruz, and Philippine Sea.
 By contrast, there were only two battleship engagements: Guadalcanal and Surigao Strait.

-An aircraft carrier had to have a combination of high speed and a long flight deck to operate a large air group.
-Carrier commanders thought in terms of the deck load strike, which was the largest group of aircraft that could be assembled on deck and successfully launched in a single operation.
-Aircraft were spotted (positioned on deck for launch) by the flight deck crew, who manhandled the aircraft into place.
+Spotting took about 40 minutes on the Japanese carriers of 1941, and another 20 minutes was required to warm up the aircraft engines.
 In 1943, the Americans began equipping their aircraft carriers with jeeps equipped to hitch to the aircraft and move them more rapidly.
-Fighters were invariably stationed in front to be launched first, in spite of their lesser endurance, because they required a shorter deck run to get airborne.
+Fighters were invariably stationed in front to be launched first, in spite of their lesser endurance, because they required a shorter deck run to get airborne (typically 250' or 76m for a Zero or Wildcat fighter.)
 American carriers were equipped with catapults to decrease the minimum required run, which allowed them to operate larger groups of heavier aircraft.
-Japanese carriers also began to be equipped with catapults just before war broke out, starting with the Shokakus.
+Japanese carriers began to be designed with provisions for catapults just before war broke out, starting with the Shokakus, but the Japanese apparently never perfected a working catapult.

 Photograph of LSO on the carrier Enterprise